 Once Dorn believe that the time was right he led his legion towards Ultramar to lend his aid to Guilliman.
 This made the Ultramarine Primarch owe a great debt to Dorn, and Dorn used that to his advantage by spewing lies mixed with the powers of Chaos into Guilliman's head; that it was the Emperor who was responsible for the Eastern Fringe's dilemma.
 The Emperor feared Guilliman's mini-empire and the Primarch's influence over the rest of the Imperial forces.
 At first Guilliman didn't believe it, but the more Dorn spoke, combined with the deadly whispers of the Chaos Gods, the more made sense to Guilliman.
 Soon Guilliman sided with Dorn in his rebellion to liberate humanity from the 'Corrupted Emperor'

 Soon Dorn began to corrupt several of the other Primarchs to his side.
 With Jaghatai Khan he gave him a daemon sword of Slaanesh, with the daemon within slowly corrupting the Primarch to Chaos.
 After that Vulkan and Jonson followed shortly afterwards.
 Under Dorn's command Guilliman would publicly declare himself independent of the Imperium, supported by Jonson, Khan and Vulkan.
 Meanwhile Dorn would appear loyal to the Emperor in order to have some of his legion move into the Imperial Palace unopposed while he would continue to corrupt more of his brothers.
 As said he managed to persuade three more Primarchs to his side; Ferrus Manus of the Iron Hand, who though he did not follow Chaos seem to have other goals that would make him betray his father.
-Corvus Corax, Primarch of the Raven Guards joined after, the Primarch's desire to cure his legion of their rapid mutation outweighing his common sense and loyalty to his father.
+Corvus Corax, Primarch of the Raven Guards joined after, the Primarch's desire to cure his legion of their rapid mutation outweighing his common sense and loyalty to the Emperor.
 And finally Sanguinius, Primarch of the Blood Angels joined, in order to bring a rule for mutants.

 When the time came, Guilliman and his allies declared themselves independent of the Imperium and began to conquer Imperial worlds, after removing parts of their legion who were loyal to the Emperor.
 Under the command of Luther of the Dark Angels, the surviving loyalists managed to escape the massacre and went into hiding afterwards.
 Meanwhile Dorn had kept the four legions' location hidden from Imperial forces for awhile, so that he could gain forces from the rest of the Imperial Army and Titan legions.
 Finally the loyalists arrived to Terra and warned the Emperor of what transpired.
 Soon Guilliman and his fellow traitors were revealed to the public.
 They were identified at being present at his newest conquest, the fifth planet of the Istvaan system.
 This was set to be the place that the Imperium would crush the rebellious Primarch and his dreams of an independent domain.
 With Horus still recovering after Davin, the Emperor assumed authority back onto the Imperium's military.
 In order to repel the Ultramarines, White Scars and Salamanders, the Emperor summoned the might of nearly half his legions to the task: Death Guard, Imperial Fists, Emperor's Children, Raven Guard, Iron Hand, Blood Angels and the World Eaters.
 Dorn was put in charge of the attack on the Ultramarines and had thought up with a simple strategy.
 The Imperial Fists, Iron Hands, Blood Angels and Raven Guard would make planet fall first.
 Their stated intention was to draw an ever-tightening ring of steel around Guilliman and the other traitors, so that the Death Guard, World Eaters and Emperor's Children would be able to sweep in from orbit and land the crushing blow.